akeneo/portal-helpcenter/content/md/onboarder/1-set-up-onboarder.md

 ## Link your Onboarder to an existing PIM Cloud instance

 1. Select a `Linked PIM instance` in the list.
 2. Choose a `Domain prefix`, which is going to define your Onboarder instances URL (e.g: https://&lt;supplier-code&gt;.your_domain_prefix.cloud.akeneo.com).
-By default, the domain prefix of your linked PIM instance is used in the generated URL.
 An instant check is done to see if the name is available.
 3. Select an `Installation locale` for your Onboarder.
 4. The `Installation location` is chosen with your linked PIM instance.
 5. Once the form is filled in, click `Request an Instance`.